-Everyone knows great photos sell property.
-We also know it’s not easy taking them.
-4 professionals share their real estate photography tips.
+Everyone knows great photos sell property, but we also know it’s not easy taking them.
+Here, four professionals share their real estate photography tips.

 ‘Prep’ each room

 Most professional photographers prep a room before they take photos.
 This means making sure there isn’t too much clutter or furniture in odd places that will disrupt the flow of a photo.
 Many offer real estate styling as part of their overall service because they understand how to make a room visually appealing for photography.

 Seek the best perspective